Flackwell Heath: History

 The name 'Flackwell' is of dubious origin but may describe the source of a stream which once started in this area.
 The heath was once covered with cherry orchards, "a place of annual resort and festivity during the cherry season" with many cherry pickers traveling from London for the annual event.

 This is now commemorated in the name of a pub, the Carrington school emblem and in road names such as Cherrywood Gardens.
 The area covered by Flackwell Heath was once four villages; Flackwell Heath, North-End Woods, Heath End, and Sedgemoor.
 However, housing developments, particularly post-1945, meant the four eventually formed one large village: Flackwell Heath.

 The original villagers were in the main farm workers, but some bargemen and mill workers also lived in the village.
-In the late 19th century, industrial mill workers became more commonplace in the village, and the first furniture makers and workers began to settle too, with Flackwell Heath's close proximity to High Wycombe – well known for the Chair and Furniture industry.
+In the late 19th century, industrial mill workers became more commonplace in the village, and the first furniture makers and workers began to settle too, with Flackwell Heath's close proximity to High Wycombe – well known for the chair and furniture industry.

 Amenities

 The village has several shops with Sainsbury's (Local) being the largest of these.
-There are two Indian takeaways and The Harbour, a fish and chip shop.
-Convenience stores include Unit 4 and Fair Price Food And News, both of which stock newspapers, magazines and a selection of drinks and snacks.
-The village is also home to Express Videos, a DVD rental store.
+There are two Indian takeaways and a fish and chip shop as well as convenience stores and other shops.

 Although Flackwell Heath previously had six public houses in the village, the site of The Magpie has been redeveloped and The Green Man (1755 to 2011) demolished, with a Sainsbury's Local store built on the site in the centre of the village.
 The remaining four pubs are; The Cherry Tree (found on Straight Bit in the heart of the village), The Green Dragon (located in the south of the village, on the corner between Blind Lane and Green Dragon Road), The Three Horseshoes on Common Road (close to the Golf Club) and The Stag (at the Western end of the village on Heath End Road).

 Other features of the village include a water tower, war memorial and recreation ground.
 There is only one listed building, a former farmhouse dating from the 17th – early 18th century.

 There is a wind turbine situated in the playing field of Carrington Junior School.
 The turbine generates around a third of the school's energy.

 Sport and leisure

 A golf course Flackwell Heath Golf Club dating from 1904 is located on the village outskirts.
 In the 90s the golf club kitchen was run by Frank Wood.
-He cooked the best roast dinners and catered for hundreds of Members during his time at the golf club.
+He cooked roast dinners and catered for hundreds of Members during his time at the golf club.

 There is also Flackwell Heath Football Club, a Non-League football team who play at Wilkes Park in the west of the village.